hupe1980/golc/README.md

 🚀 Building Go applications with LLMs through composability
 > GoLC is an innovative project heavily inspired by the [LangChain](https://github.com/hwchase17/langchain/tree/master) project, aimed at building applications with Large Language Models (LLMs) by leveraging the concept of composability.
 It provides a framework that enables developers to create and integrate LLM-based applications seamlessly.
 Through the principles of composability, GoLC allows for the modular construction of LLM-based components, offering flexibility and extensibility to develop powerful language processing applications.
 By leveraging the capabilities of LLMs and embracing composability, GoLC brings new opportunities to the Golang ecosystem for the development of natural language processing applications.

+## Features
+GoLC offers a range of features to enhance the development of language processing applications:

+- 📃 LLMs and Prompts: GoLC simplifies prompt management, optimization, and provides a generic interface for working with Large Language Models (LLMs).
+- 🔗 Chains: GoLC enables the creation of sequences of calls to LLMs or other utilities.
+It provides a standardized interface for chains, seamless integration with various tools, and pre-built end-to-end chains for common application scenarios.
+- 📚 Retrieval Augmented Generation (RAG): GoLC supports specific types of chains that interact with data sources, enabling tasks such as summarization of lengthy text and question-answering based on specific datasets.
+- 🤖 Agents: GoLC empowers the creation of agents that leverage LLMs to make decisions, take actions, observe results, and iterate until completion.
+- 🧠 Memory: GoLC facilitates the persistence of state between chain or agent calls through its memory functionality.
+It provides a standardized memory interface and a selection of memory implementations.

 ## Installation
 Use Go modules to include golc in your project:
 ```